 On February 2018, San Diegans for Open Government filed a third lawsuit, petition for Writ of Mandate under the California Public Records Act and Other Laws.
-On April 19, 2019 the entire consolidated case was stayed pending before the California Supreme Court.
+On April 19, 2020 the entire consolidated case was stayed pending before the California Supreme Court.
 As of October 19, 2018, the date the last status conference was held, this matter is still stayed, pursuant to the Court's agreement to stay the matter.
-A status conference in the case will be scheduled for May 8, 2020.
+Per the Organization all parties have agreed to settlement terms and attested to such as of the report date.
+The anticipated settlement amount is \$5,000 which would be covered by insurance.
+As such, no contingent liability is deemed necessary.